pmndrs/drei/README.md

 [![](https://img.shields.io/badge/-storybook-%23ff69b4)](https://drei.pmnd.rs/?path=/story/abstractions-environment--environment-st)

 Sets up a global cubemap, which affects the default `scene.environment`, and optionally `scene.background`, unless a custom scene has been passed.
 A selection of [presets](src/helpers/environment-assets.ts) from [HDRI Haven](https://hdrihaven.com/) are available for convenience.
+If you pass an array of files it will use THREE.CubeTextureLoader.

 ```jsx
 <Environment